harpal88/pdf-ocr/README.md

 extracting data from form of private company
 ## License

-This project is licensed under the [YOUR LICENSE NAME] License.
+This project is licensed under the [Proprietary License] License.
 See the [LICENSE](./LICENSE) file for details.